lead time vs cycle time

 Another key difference between Lead Time for Changes vs. Cycle time is the units in which they’re measured.
 Lead Time is measured in elapsed time (weeks, hours, seconds), while Cycle Time is measured in time per unit/process/task.

-The relationship between Cycle Time and Lead Time for Changes is described by Little’s Law as follows:
+The relationship between Lead Time vs Cycle Time is described by Little’s Law as follows:

 Lead Time = Cycle Time x WIP (Work-In-Progress)

-Lead Time for Changes and Cycle Time are essential velocity metrics to track in DevOps and they can help engineering managers understand the dynamics of their team’s workflow.
+Lead Time for Changes vs Cycle Time are essential velocity metrics to track in DevOps, and they can help engineering managers understand the dynamics of their team’s workflow.

 These metrics give insights into the relationship between an order being placed and completed.
 They’re also a good indicator of your engineering team’s capability to deliver value to your customers.